Skip to content

 def broadcast_message

-# Broadcast the updated message during streaming
+# Broadcast the message to the specified channel

-partial: "messages/message",
+partial: "streaming_agent/message",

-locals: { message: @message, scroll_to: true },
+locals: { message: response.message.content, scroll_to: true }

 )